reactiveui/splat/src/Splat.Ninject/README.md

 ## Using Ninject

-Splay.Ninject is an adapter for `IMutableDependencyResolver`.
+Splat.Ninject is an adapter for `IMutableDependencyResolver`.
 It allows you to register your application dependencies in a Ninject `IKernel`.
 You can then use the container as Splat's internal dependency resolver.

 ### Register the Kernel